JCentercreation/javiercarrilloblog.com/_posts/2021-04-18-Newsletter.markdown

 # Things I've enjoyed this week 🎉

 - **Webscraping with Python:** its been a while since the last time (at least a couple of month) I wrote a script to automate any of my daily tasks.
 So this week I decided to go back to my past coding routines (when I say "coding" I mean back-end stuff...sorry front-end developers 😜) in order to get rid of some silly activities that drain my time.
-You can have a look <a href="https://www.javiercarrilloblog.com/books/18/04/2021/Formula1WebScraping.html">here.</a>
+Check out <a href="https://www.javiercarrilloblog.com/books/18/04/2021/Formula1WebScraping.html">here.</a>

 - Book: ***The Rosie Effect*** by Graeme Simsion.
 This is the second part of ***The Rosie Project,*** which recommended last week.
 Again a lovely story about a professor with autism that has a to deal with life problems.